-ALSC affirms its confidence in the integrity of members who are invited to be nominated or appointed to serve on award and media evaluation committees, and in the integrity of the officers or nominating committees responsible for selecting candidates.
-However, because of the nature of the work of such committees, those who serve on them must be especially sensitive to conflict of interest situations and the appearance of impropriety.
+ALSC affirms its confidence in the integrity of members who are appointed to serve on media evaluation committees, and in the integrity of the officers responsible for making these appointments.
+Because of the nature of the work of such committees, those who serve on them must be especially sensitive to conflict of interest situations and the appearance of impropriety.
 The purpose of this policy is to clarify the eligibility and responsibility of candidates asked to serve on such committees.